Syrian opposition, Assad dim outlook for peace talks

 The acting head of the opposition coalition said it would stay out of any such talks as long as Lebanese Hezbollah guerrillas were fighting alongside Assad's forces.

-It was not clear if the statement by George Sabra was the fragmented organization's final word.
+It was not clear if the statement by George Sabra was the fragmented organisation's final word.

 "The Syrian coalition will not participate in international conferences and will not support any efforts in light of Hezbollah and Iran's militia invasion of Syria," Sabra said.